 ITAAC-Related Work Inspections.

 As described earlier, the staff has developed a sample based approach and methodology for selecting those ITAAC that will be part of the baseline inspection program.
+The selection of the ITAAC for each design to receive direct inspection will be based on a prioritization process that is used to determine overall inspection value.
+This prioritization process is also referred to above as ITAAC ranking.
+ITAACs that are selected for inspection through this prioritization process are designated as targeted ITAAC.

 There are three key elements to ITAAC-related inspections.
 The first element is inspection of a broad range of ITAAC-related work.
 This includes inspection of activities and SSCs associated with the following ITAAC: